mirelvt/website20/content/blog/sublime_part2.md

 css = "css/blog.min.css"
 date = "2018-02-04"
 page_name = "Blog"
-title = "Sublime Text editor Part 2" description = "Since 2013 I'm using SublimeText editor and wrote an how to about it to get you up and running.
+title = "Sublime Text, VSCode, Atom" description = "Since 2013 I'm using SublimeText editor and wrote an how to about it to get you up and running.
 Now 5 years later I'm still using it.
 I've tested Atom and VSCode as well, but keep returning to SublimeText.
 In this post I'll explain what packages I need for my environment and why I still like SublimeText over Atom or VSCode."
 +++